fabio-ciani/fabio-ciani/README.md

 ## Greetings, I’m Fabio! :wave:

 I have graduated from _Engineering of Computing Systems_ B.Sc. in July 2022.

-I’m a student, enrolled in a M.Sc. in _Computer Science & Engineering_ at [Polytechnic University of Milan][polimi], Italy.
+I am a student, enrolled in a M.Sc. in _Computer Science & Engineering_ at [Polytechnic University of Milan][polimi], Italy.

 ---